How To Create and Distribute Virtual Machines with the IGEL Managed Hypervisor (IMH)

 1. On the image creation machine, shut down the virtual machine.

-1. Enter the required data:
+1. Provide the required data:

-• Server base URL: The path to the directory on the WebDAV repository
+• Server URL: The URL of the directory on the repository where the VM files will be stored.
+Example: https://192.168.123.123/imh

 • Password: The password associated with the username.
-Please note that the password must not contain “@”.

 • VM: Select the name of the image you have created.